sfluor/ezscan/readme.md

 - fix the favicon
 - use a web worker for distorting
 - images imported instead of public dir
-- auto detect borders
+- auto detect borders on submitted image
 - precommit hooks
-- compress images
+- compress images when saving PDF ?
 - friendlier UI (home page, list of screens, etc.)
 - favicon
 - manifest.json for SPA like on android
-- bundle JSpdf correctly
 - fix camera input on firefox mobile
 - performances